 How Are Inhalant Drugs Addictive?

 Inhalant drugs can produce a dependence on the user.
-Inhalant drugs can induce the same euphoria similar to alcohol.
+Inhalant drugs can induce the same euphoria similar to alcohol. highlighting the potential need for alcohol rehab in some cases.
 Inhalant drugs are central nervous system depressants, which means they can slow down the responses in the body.
 Inhalant drugs ignite short-term side effects into the user.

 The short-term side effects of inhalant abuse can deceive the person, considering that inhalant drugs can enforce lasting damage to the body.
 If you notice alarming or suspicious behavior from a friend or loved one, they might be struggling with a substance use disorder.
 Staging an inhalant drug intervention should be a viable option.